classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 - Azure Multi Container Environment
 - Rest
 - Webhook
-- Service
+- Cloud Services
-- WebApps
+- Azure WebApp
 - React
 - Node
+- Material Design
+- Material Icons

 ## Questions and Answers
 ### Automated Infrastructue Provisioning

 ### Scalability
 - Chatbots
-  - Rasa: is scalable itself
+  - Rasa: is scalable itself, runs in a Docker container so it can be scaled even further if necessary
   - Dialogflow: up to 160 request per minute
-  - IBM Watson Assistant: No information given but messages are unlimited
+  - IBM Watson Assistant: No information given but messages are unlimited, Session times out after a few minutes

 - MongoDB: Atlas offers up to 140GB RAM and 4095GB storage with no apparent limit to transactions.